International Wire Transfer Fees & How to Avoid Them in 2026

 Wise

-If you send and receive payments a lot you may also want to open a Wise account, and order a Wise card.
+If you send and receive payments a lot you may also want to open a Wise account, and get account details to receive payments conveniently with low or no fees.
+(Receiving payments with local account details is free, except USD wires.
+Learn more here.)

-Accounts can hold and exchange 40+ currencies and let you receive international transfers with local and SWIFT account details in a selection of currencies.
+Accounts can hold and exchange 40+ currencies and let you receive international transfers with account details in a selection of currencies.

 OFX

-OFX lets business customers receive payments in Canada through the Global Currency Account - several major currencies are supported so you can use this to take payments from customers globally.
+OFX lets business customers receive payments in Canada through the Global Business Account that allows customers to hold, spend and receive 30+ currencies, so you can take payments from customers globally.

 Xe Money transfer